 Bear can be walking along doing exactly what he's supposed to do.
 He can have earned his way up to pretty high levels of privileges.
 When all of the sudden...
 WHAM!
 He gets an impulse to do something he's not supposed to (take something, lie, go somewhere...), and he does it.
 No amount of behavior modification training, anger management classes, talk therapy, EMDR, good parenting... has any effect.
 He's not thinking about why he should or shouldn't do something he just does it.

 After the impulse, he makes choices.
-Whether to admit to it, lie, cover it up, manipulate, run away... these choices are the things that all of the therapy and skills trainings (CBT/ DBT) and whatever, can actually have an effect on.
-(Of course sometimes he also makes conscious decisions to make a "bad" choice too).
+Whether to admit to it, lie, cover it up, manipulate, run away... these choices are the things that all of the therapy and skills training (CBT/ DBT) and whatever, can actually have an effect on.
+(Of course, sometimes he also makes conscious decisions to make a "bad" choice too).

 So that's the problem.
 What do you do with someone with almost no impulse control?
-All the training and therapeutic parenting in the world is not going to "fix" or prevent that.
+All the training and therapeutic parenting in the world are not going to "fix" or prevent that.